How much is PMI on a mortgage?

 Is PMI worth it?

 The answer to that question largely depends on how quickly home prices are rising in the area where you want to purchase.
-What PMI essentially buys you is the ability to cash in on appreciating values before you’ve saved a 20% down payment.
+What PMI essentially buys you is the ability to cash in on appreciating values before you’ve saved the lump sum needed for a 20% down payment.

 Of course, it brings other homeownership benefits, too.
 But, from a financial standpoint, it’s that early ability to benefit from home price inflation that’s key.
 Suddenly, you see rising real estate prices as a plus, rather than something to watch with dread.